Linux for Graphic Artists and Designers: A real world setup.

 What can I say?
 Blender is one of the best 3-D tools available in the open source world and can compete with the likes of 3D Studio Max.
 If you need to do any 3-D elements or even video editing/effects, it has you covered.

 When all is said and done you need to get the product to the client.
 I use Filezilla as it’s the best FTP app IMO.

 Now that the tools were picked and product has been delivered I’ll go into the administrative tools that I use that others fail to mention.

 I like to track my time when I start working on a project so I can give detailed billing.
 This tool is one that I was going to write until I found Kapow.
 I was a little bummed it already existed.
 Oh well.
 This tool will track time on tasks in real-time.
 You could just write down start and end time but this is so convenient.

 If you’re on larger/longer projects and/or working with teams Planner Project Management may be for you.
 I have it for this purpose to keep track of everything.

 Osmo is a nice personal task manager.
 It will keep you on track.

 For backups and revision I use Mercurial with TortoiseHG.
 Better safe than sorry.

-For invoicing I designed a simple template in LibreOffice spreadsheet and all other tools are stock Gnome/Ubuntu apps, like Geary for mail, Gnote, Gnome Calender, etc. If you don’t want a huge Office suite just install Abiword and Gnumeric, both are available in most Linus distros.
+If you charge for services invoicing might be something you need.
+I designed a simple template in LibreOffice spreadsheet and all other tools are stock Gnome/Ubuntu apps, like Geary for mail, Gnote, Gnome Calender, etc. If you don’t want a huge Office suite just install Abiword and Gnumeric, both are available in most Linus distros.